by Wissam Nasrallah

 So, what is a conspiracy theory anyways and why is it so pervasive?

 According to the dictionary, a conspiracy theory is a “theory that explains an event or set of circumstances as the result of a secret plot by usually powerful conspirators” (Merriam-Webster).
-Its effects on society and our political and civic culture should be considered very serious as they can be harmful and, at times, even devastating.
+Its effects on society and our political and civic culture should be considered very seriously as they can be harmful and, at times, even devastating.
 According to Mike Wood, a lecturer at the University of Winchester, these campaigns “motivate people to take actions–to vote or to not vote, to vaccinate their kids or not to vaccinate their kids, to do all of these things that are important.”
 The difficulty lies in the fact that theories are just theories and they cannot always be scientifically refuted, especially when it comes to politics and international affairs, making them much harder to fight.

 In addition, through social media, conspiracy theories now reach a wider audience sitting in the comfort of their living room.
 This is even more alarming since the younger generation informs themselves predominantly through social media, rather than through traditional channels such as journalism, academia and government officials whom they consider suspicious.